ajahne/blog/_drafts/2020-5-15-stay-technical-and-give-back-volunteer.md

 And let's keep it real, representation maters.
 Seeing [Pursuit's mission](https://www.pursuit.org/mission-vision) and passion to provide opportunities to the talent with the most need and potential to get their first jobs in tech and advance in their career, strongly resonated with me.

 Throughout the interviews I met engineering fellows who were technically proficient, driven, hard working, and passionate about growing as software engineers.
-If by seeing someone in this industry who looks like them, that I was able to inspire even in the smallest degree, then I would have done even more than I could have hoped for.
+If by seeing someone in this industry who looks like them, I was able to inspire even in the smallest degree, then I would have done even more than I could have hoped for.
 Humbled I would be.

 ## 3: How I got involved as a volunteer for Pursuit
 I met [Alexis Medina](https://www.linkedin.com/in/alexismmedina/), the manager of volunteering, at a networking event for engineering leaders in NYC.
 A pursuit fellow gave an engaging presentation on their work, what they learned, and the impact it had.
 I was hooked.